Drone Operator Services

 Here is the breakdown.
 Drone fleet covers DJI Inspire 3 with Zenmuse X9-8K Air (the prestige-feature aerial-cinema standard with full-frame 8K capture, ProRes RAW HQ, and 27-69mm zoom range).
 DJI Mavic 3 Pro Cine and Mavic 3 Cine (the portable run-and-gun 4K-HDR-ProRes standard).
 Freefly Alta X heavy-lift hexacopter for Alexa Mini LF and RED V-Raptor camera-payload aerial cinematography, DJI Phantom 4 RTK for photogrammetry-and-survey.
 Plus the Sony Airpeak S1 hexacopter for Sony Venice 2 and Alpha-series payload.
 RC-certified pilots route through IAA First Theoretical Exam and Specific Category Operational Authorisation training.

 Here is what that looks like on the ground.
 With the BEMER Group, sUAS News Ireland, and the Drone Skillnet industry-training programs feeding the certified bench.
-Permit-and-clearance coordination via the IAA NOTAM (Notice to Airmen) issuance, the OPW for heritage-site access (Skellig Michael.
+Permit-and-clearance planning via the IAA NOTAM (Notice to Airmen) issuance, the OPW for heritage-site access (Skellig Michael.
 Rock of Cashel.
 Newgrange), Wicklow Mountains National Park.
-Plus the cross-border NI CAA OSC (Operational Safety Case) administration.
+Plus the cross-border NI CAA OSC (Operational Safety Case) admin.
 Section 481 32% tax credit qualifies aerial-cinematography spend through Irish-resident operators plus the 40% regional uplift on Wild Atlantic Way and rural named-area shoots.
 EUR Eurozone with GBP NI dual-currency.

 ACT 03